SwarmStorm/awesome/README.md

 *   [pulseaudio/pulseaudio](https://github.com/pulseaudio/pulseaudio) - Mirror of the PulseAudio sound server (for bug reports and pull requests go to the website!)

-*   [ExistentialAudio/BlackHole](https://github.com/ExistentialAudio/BlackHole) - BlackHole is a modern macOS audio loopback driver that allows applications to pass audio to other applications with zero additional latency.

 ## HTML

 *   [yeemachine/kalidoface-3d](https://github.com/yeemachine/kalidoface-3d) - Face and Body Tracking for VRM 3D models on the web.